Defect-Aware Physics-Based Compact Model for Ferroelectric nvCap: From TCAD Calibration to Circuit Co-Design: Results and Discussion

 Endurance cycling results in the degradation of the \gls{nvcap}, exhibiting a comparable effect to that of device aging.
 Device endurance directly impacts circuit reliability.
-We now demonstrate how cycling-induced defect generation affects both leakage current and read margin.
+We now demonstrate how cycling-induced defect generation affects both the leakage current and the capacitive memory window, which both affect the read margin.
 This analysis enables circuit designers to set refresh requirements and error correction overhead.
-In order to extract defect density from devices, we used the Ginestra\texttrademark{} software to reproduce experimental leakage current density data versus cycles for the erase state ~(Fig.~\ref{fig:iedm25:6}(a)).
-These TCAD-extracted defect densities then parameterize the compact model's TAT mechanism \mbox{(Eqs.~\ref{eq:tat0}--\ref{eq:tat9}).} The results indicate an increase in leakage, attributable to an increase of the defect density resulting from cycling (Fig~\ref{fig:iedm25:6}(b)).
+In the following we are focusing on two separate defect effects, as illustrated in Fig. \ref{fig:iedm25:2} (b).
+On the one hand, the bulk defect densities in the ferroelectric and interface layers $N_\text{tr,fe}$, which mainly affect the leakage current.
+On the other hand we investigate the interface defect densities for the up and down-polarized domains $N_{\text{tr,depl} \downarrow/\uparrow}$, which affect the electrostatics and hence the capacitance hysteresis.
+In order to extract the bulk defect densities $N_\text{tr,fe/int}$ from the devices, we used the Ginestra\texttrademark{} software to reproduce the experimental leakage current density data versus cycles for the erase state ~(Fig.~\ref{fig:iedm25:6}(a)).
+These TCAD-extracted defect densities then parameterize the compact model's TAT mechanism \mbox{(Eqs.~\ref{eq:tat0}--\ref{eq:tat9}).} The results indicate an increase in leakage, attributable to an increase of the defect densities $N_\text{tr,fe/int}$ resulting from cycling (Fig~\ref{fig:iedm25:6}(b)).
 The findings from the Ginestra~analysis are incorporated within the compact model through the implementation of a trap-assisted tunneling model \cite{larcher2012leakage, vandelli2011physical}.
-This linkage enables predictive modeling: changes in process conditions that alter defect density can be simulated at the circuit level without re-extracting the full compact model.
+This linkage enables predictive modeling: changes in process conditions that alter the defect density can be simulated at the circuit level without re-extracting the full compact model.
 The degradation analysis requires the estimation of the trap density changes with cycling.
-The impact on small-signal \gls{cv} is illustrated in Fig.~\ref{fig:iedm25:8}(a) for various interface defect densities.
-As previously observed, the non-volatile capacitance (at 0\,V) exhibits a substantial dependency on interface trap density.
+The impact on small-signal \gls{cv} is illustrated in Fig.~\ref{fig:iedm25:8}(a) for various interface defect densities for the upwards polarization state $N_{\text{tr,depl}\uparrow}$.
+As previously observed, the non-volatile capacitance (at 0\,V) exhibits a substantial dependency on the interface trap density.